 What to expect from swim, bike, run events and activity

-This guidance is to help you prepare for swim, bike, run activity and events in the new Covid-19 environment.
+This guidance is to help you prepare for swim, bike, run activity and events in the current Covid-19 environment.
 Whilst every event will be run differently, depending on the type of event, the space available and the practical measures taken by the event organisers, there will be some common themes that will apply to all events run under British Triathlon Covid-19 requirements.

 Please be aware that any future government imposed local lockdowns may still result in planned events being postponed or cancelled at any time and you should always check with your event organiser to keep up to date.
-You should also comply with the government guidance in respect of local Covid alert levels, in particular restrictions on travel if you live in a Very High (tier 3) or Stay at Home (tier 4) area.

 What should I consider before taking part in an event?